paretech/notes/machine_learning.md

   - "When building applications with LLMs, we recommend finding the simplest solution possible, and only increasing complexity when needed. "
   - "Agentic systems often trade latency and cost for better task performance, and you should consider when this tradeoff makes sense."
   - "Prompt chaining decomposes a task into a sequence of steps, where each LLM call processes the output of the previous one."
+  - "[Prompt chaining is] ideal for situations where the task can be easily and cleanly decomposed into fixed subtasks.
+The main goal is to trade off latency for higher accuracy, by making each LLM call an easier task."
 - https://github.com/anthropics/claude-cookbooks/tree/main/patterns/agents